ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    ![Test Gateway](images/test-gateway-3.png)

-1. Integrate the reviews with the user by by extending the `User` type.
-For this place the following piece of GraphQL SDL into your `Stitching.graphql`.
+1. Integrate the reviews with the user by extending the `User` type.
+For this, place the following piece of GraphQL SDL into your `Stitching.graphql`.

    ```graphql
    extend type User {